Larry Frieman

 Larry Frieman is an American politician from Covington, Louisiana.
 He is a former member of the Louisiana House of Representatives, representing the 74th district.
-He served in office from January 13, 2020, to January 8, 2024.
+He served in office from January 13, 2020, to January 8, 2024, and was a founding member of the Louisiana Freedom Caucus.
 In 2023, Frieman was a candidate in the 22nd Judicial District Court Judge election, seeking to complete the term of retiring Judge Raymond Childress.
-He lost to Alan Black on October 14, 2024.
+He lost to Alan Black on October 14, 2023.